-The discovery of the gain of function mutation JAK2 V617F in 2005, revolutionised the diagnosis of myeloproliferative neoplasms.
+The discovery of the gain of function variant JAK2 V617F in 2005, revolutionised the diagnosis of myeloproliferative neoplasms (MPNs).
 The substitution of Valine to Phenylalanine results in the loss of the inhibitory effect of the JH2 domain, resulting in growth factor-independent clonal expansion.
-The V617F mutation can be found in 95% of Polycythaemia Vera and 50% of both Essential Thrombocythaemia and Primary Myelofibrosis.
+The V617F variant can be found in 95% of Polycythaemia Vera and 50% of both Essential Thrombocythaemia and Primary Myelofibrosis.

 No activities in relation to this EQA programme are subcontracted.